Find a multitude of chickweed uses with these edible and medicinal recipes.

 Preserving Chickweed

 Chickweed is generally considered safe for everyone, though when eaten in large quantities it can have a laxative effect.
-With that little caveat aside, do go out and forage some chickweed for food and medicine this spring and summer.
+As always be sure to check with your healthcare provider for any kind of contraindication and of course, avoid chickweed’s use if allergic.

 Annette Bass